ehmicky/autoserver/docs/pagination.md

 # Cursor pagination

-Plural actions are paginated by default.
+Plural commands are paginated by default.

 The default pagination system is cursor-based.
-A plural action will return batches as:
+A plural command will return batches as:

 ```json